QuintonC/rn-progressive-image/README.md

 <br>

 ### 3.0.0
+- **Improvements**
-* Added the ability to switch between two different types of progressive loading, `Shimmer` or `Thumbnail`
+  * Added the ability to switch between two different types of progressive loading.
+Both are inferred via the types that you give the component.
+For the shimmer effect, do not supply a `thumbnailSource` prop and you will be using the types defined for the shimmer component and vice versa for the thumbnail based component.
-* Removed the unused component from the view hierarchy after the desired source has been loaded.
+  * Removed the unused placeholder component from the view hierarchy after the desired source has been loaded.
-* Generated typings with comments for better adoption.
+  * Generated typings with comments for better adoption and developer experience.
-* Updated prop names (breaking change).
   * Wrote a custom `ShimmerEffect` component which is built on Reanimated with the usage of `react-native-linear-gradient`
   * Implemented new build features which streamline the building process and allow for better build outputs.
+  * Added full test coverage (100% coverage confirmed via coverage folder).
+  * Documentation improvements.
+Though this package is fairly simple, I want it to be one that continues to be easy to use, performant, and attractive to mobile developers and their users.
+- **Breaking changes**
+  * Updated prop names (breaking change).
-* Removed the usage of React Native's built-in Animated API.
+  * Removed the usage of React Native Animated API in favor of utilizing _only_ Reanimated.
-* Removed the ability to use different configurations such as `Spring`
+  * Removed the ability to use different configurations such as `Spring`.
 <br>

-## Considerations
+## Thoughts for further improvement

+### Caching
 Some decisions have been made (for now), which are to omit the addition of caching.
 While I believe that caching is important, I am uncertain if I want to include it in this package by default.
 And having it be another prop that you must define to use the package seems sloppy.
 However, in the future, it is possible that a new component could be added that introduces caching (e.g. `CachedProgressiveImage`).

 I've had some time to think about the best way to do this and I have two potential routes.
 One might include the use of [react-native-async-storage](https://github.com/react-native-async-storage/async-storage), where the base64 of an image is retrieved and a cache method is implemented to store the base64 of the image.
 This would be an object that gets stored as stringified JSON: